Naomi Campbell & Rihanna Feuding? Model, Singer Unfollow Each Other On Instagram

 “What a delight to see this beautiful Queen in my designs for @VogueItalia!”
 Rihanna wrote via Instagram on August 18.
 “This is a crazy feeling man! @iamnaomicampbell From the very first moment in your career, you’ve touched and inspired so many young girls all over the world!
 I was one of them, and to see this come full circle is a trip to say the least!”

-Rihanna continued with, “I’m blessed to have you as a friend, one that will pick up the phone at any hour of the night, one that still makes time when she has none, just to send me vitamins and facial products, or even tanning oil for my vacation lol!!!!
+Rihanna continued, “I’m blessed to have you as a friend, one that will pick up the phone at any hour of the night, one that still makes time when she has none, just to send me vitamins and facial products, or even tanning oil for my vacation lol!!!!
 That’s why these photos mean so much more to me, you’re a True beauty.
 One love!”

 Just months prior, Naomi Campbell showed her support for Rihanna’s first collaboration with PUMA for her Fenty Puma by Rihanna collection, even stopping to pose for photos backstage with the “Work” singer following the conclusion of her highly successful show.